ptmcg/logmerger/files/README.md

 ### Merging log files and packet capture files

-These 3 sample files together demonstrate using `log_merger` with interacting processes, and optionally merging in packet capture data gathered using Wireshark:
+These 3 sample files together demonstrate using `logmerger` with interacting processes, and optionally merging in packet capture data gathered using Wireshark:

 | file                      | description                                                                               |